-Prepping the Pup for the Holiday Weekend
+Prepping the Pup for the Holidays

 Picnics, barbeques, hiking excursions, road trips, cornhole tournaments, card games, or bonfires, however, you celebrate Memorial Day, there’s sure to be good times and good food.
 That being said, just as you meal prep, be sure you prep to keep your pup with these 3 tips to ensure they stay happy and healthy throughout the holiday.